demessiee/node-express-intro/Unit-Final-Node-Express.md

 ### Verifying that your API is working correctly

-Manually test your API to ensure that is working.
+Manually test your API to ensure that it is working.

 Here are some general things to test:
 * Create a couple of Company accounts and Candidate accounts